awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithParamGroups.md

 ### DB Parameter Formulas<a name="USER_ParamFormulas"></a>

-A DB parameter formula is an expression that resolves to an integer value, and is enclosed in braces: \{\}\.
+A DB parameter formula is an expression that resolves to an integer value or a Boolean value, and is enclosed in braces: \{\}\.
 Formulas can be specified for either a DB parameter value or as an argument to a DB parameter function\.

 Syntax